Jonathan Lloyd Walker: Career

 Walker performed in roles in the television film Volcano: Fire on the Mountain, the series Viper, and multiple appearances on the series The X-Files.
 Later he played more extensive roles such as Mark Twain in The Secret Adventures of Jules Verne and Jesus Christ in The Second Coming.

 He has appeared in such films as Traitor, Shooter, Along Came a Spider and Land of the Dead.
 His long list of television credits includes The West Wing, Men in Trees, The Outer Limits and Smallville.
 He also played the leading role of Rankol in the Syfy Network series Flash Gordon.

 In 2010 Walker has completed work in several feature films, most notably Red with Helen Mirren, Bruce Willis and Morgan Freeman.
 He plays the character Burbacher who is in charge of protecting the Vice-President from assassins.

-In 2013 Walker voiced acted Billionaire & Entrepreneur Devin Westen, in GTA V.

 Walker was also cast in Matthijs van Heijningen Jr.'s prequel to the 1982 John Carpenter classic The Thing.
 He portrayed the British character Colin who is the base radio operator.
 The film opened in 2011.